Can you picture

 ICA operates with a unique transformative system change approach

-The ICA, a young S. 8 non-profit company, is a 45+ member volunteer community of lawyers, policy experts, film-makers, artists, systems thinkers, climate scientists, marine biologists, architects, civil society workers, academicians, etc. and has extensive collective experience of engaging different aspects of climate change, systemic transformation, vulnerability response, resilience-building, education, and youth empowerment.
+The ICA, a Section 8 non-profit company, is a 45+ member volunteer community of lawyers, policy experts, film-makers, artists, systems thinkers, climate scientists, marine biologists, architects, civil society workers, academicians, etc. and has an extensive collective experience of different engaging aspects of climate change, systemic transformation, vulnerability response, resilience-building, education, and youth empowerment.

-The ICA operates with a unique transformative system change approach that emphasises: nuanced study and appreciation of the ‘big picture’, intersectionality and its impacts, and the (potential) interconnections between various disciplines, systems and sub-systems; creative engagement with climate and environmental issues at multiple levels and scales including the local, national, regional, and international; carefully-designed systemic interventions at key leverage points that straddle the realms of community mobilisation, culture, education, law, planning, policy, and science.
+The ICA operates with a unique transformative system change approach that emphasizes: nuanced study and appreciation of the “big picture”, inter-sectionality and its impacts, and the (potential) interconnections between various disciplines, systems and sub-systems; creative engagement with climate and environmental issues at multiple levels and scales including the local, national, regional, and international; carefully-designed systemic interventions at key leverage points that straddle the realms of community mobilization, culture, education, law, planning, policy, and science.

 All our work is deeply motivated by and oriented towards our vision of climate heaven – a more sustainable, resilient, flourishing and just world with well-being, dignity, and meaningful life for all.